BeneCollyridam/vue-component-library-boilerplate/README.md

 * **Side-by-side component and documentation development** with hot-reload, lint-on-save.
 * **Generators** to reinforce consistency and speed up development time.
-* **Pre-configured components** with the bare minimum styling and functionality so you don't have to start from scratch.
+* **Pre-configured components** with the bare minimum styling and functionality so you don't have to start from scratch, otherwise BYOS (bring your own styles).
 * **Tests with jest** and auto-generated unit test files when creating new components using generators.
 * **Easily publish to npm** with publish hooks and incorporate your new library in other projects.